Marc Mac: Pirate radio

 In 1989, before 4hero and Reinforced Records had started, Mac and Dego founded a pirate radio station called Strong Island Radio, based in Dollis Hill where they attended college.
 Its name came from the station with the same name broadcast from Long Island, New York.
 Mac and Iain Bardouille also played on the Girls FM station in the midnight slot.

 Reinforced Records

 In 1989, Mac and Gus Lawrence founded Reinforced Records, which featured a diverse selection of sounds including breakbeat hardcore, jungle, drum & bass, and a roster including Goldie, Doc Scott, DJ Randall, Nookie, Tek9, Grooverider, Kemistry & Storm, Wings (aka Roni Size, Krust and Die), A Guy Called Gerald, Peshay, J Majik, Photek, 4hero, Manix and Tom & Jerry.
 Reinforced Records has supported new musical genres and emerging artists, pioneering the sounds of 1990s British dance music scene through mentorship, networking opportunities, collaboration and music production.
-The Dollis Hill studio that Mac and his Reinforced Records collaborators established had an atmosphere and function similar in spirit to the community centres that they frequented as youth.
+The Dollis Hill studio had an atmosphere and function similar in spirit to the community centres that they frequented as youth.